populationgenomics/team-docs/new_repository.md

   the Markdown code;
 - [pylint](https://www.pylint.org/) and [flake8](https://flake8.pycqa.org/) check Python
-  code style in accordance with [PEP8](https://www.python.org/dev/peps/pep-0008/), and perform some static analyses to catch potential programming errors. [flake8-quotes](https://github.com/zheller/flake8-quotes) is a plugin to flake8 that checks the consistency of quotes (we chose single quotes to be consistent with the [Hail project](https://github.com/hail-is/hail/pull/9931) code style);
+  code style in accordance with [PEP8](https://www.python.org/dev/peps/pep-0008/), and perform static analysis to catch potential programming errors. [flake8-quotes](https://github.com/zheller/flake8-quotes) is a plugin to flake8 that checks the consistency of quotes (we chose single quotes to be consistent with the [Hail project](https://github.com/hail-is/hail/pull/9931) code style);